Salineville, Ohio: History

 Salineville was laid out in 1839 and incorporated as a village in 1848.
-Salineville was named from the salt deposits (salinity) found on Yellow Creek.

-The Civil War Battle of Salineville, which ended Morgan's Raid and resulted in the capture of Confederate General John Hunt Morgan, took place near Salineville on July 26, 1863.
+Salineville was named from the salt deposits, or salinity, found on Yellow Creek.
+During the American Civil War, the Battle of Salineville took place near the village in 1863 and resulted in the capture of Confederate general John Hunt Morgan, ending Morgan's Raid from Tennessee into Ohio.
+It was the northernmost military action involving an official command of the Confederate States Army.